-Entebbe Airport is Uganda's main international entry point for flights so most visitors can expect to spend a day or two in the area around Entebbe before heading out to see Uganda's natural wonders: mountain gorillas, chimpanzees, impenetrable forests, and stunning savannah.
-We discovered that there are some great activities in and around Entebbe.
-Here are our recommendations for things to see and do around Entebbe Airport.
+Why visit Entebbe?
+Entebbe International Airport is Uganda's main entry point for flights so most visitors can expect to spend a day or two in the area before heading out to see Uganda's natural wonders: gorilla trekking, tracking chimpanzees, Bwindi impenetrable forest, and a wildlife tour through Uganda's amazing national parks.
+We discovered that there are some great things to do in Entebbe.
+Here are our recommendations for popular places to see around Entebbe Airport.

 Tour Entebbe Botanical Gardens